• Women are more likely than men to suffer from multiple, co-occurring, chronic conditions such as chronic pain, heart disease and diabetes.

 It is a challenge that cannot be met by silence or inaction; nor can it await the glacial pace of reform typically shown by healthcare policy makers.

-In Canada, a good start at raising awareness would be for the Trudeau government to strike a national task force on gender-based barriers to safer healthcare for women.
-This would include everything from the low level of female participation in medical and healthcare research studies and the lower rate of referral for cardiac rehabilitation as compared with male counterparts to the woeful lack of trauma-informed training for healthcare professionals who treat the emotional and physical symptoms of victims of sexual violence and related abuses.
-The overwhelming majority of such victims are female.
+Canada needs a national strategy to address and remove these and other systemic barriers to safer healthcare for women.
+This would include everything from the low proportion of female participation in medical and healthcare research studies and the lower rate of referral for cardiac rehabilitation as compared with male counterparts to the woeful lack of trauma-informed training for healthcare professionals who treat the emotional and physical symptoms of victims of sexual violence and related abuses.

-When the national spotlight is focused on the expanse of these barriers, their shocking cost to women and their cost to the healthcare system, and when all the players are gathered around the table, the chances of reform are significant, and significantly greater than if the status quo persists.
+When the national spotlight is focused on the full span of these barriers, their shocking cost to women and their cost to the healthcare system, public opinion will insist that Canada move into the 21st century when it comes to the delivery of care to half its population.

 If you are a healthcare provider or professional, a policy leader or an interested stakeholder — perhaps even a woman of influence and accomplishment who wants to continue making a big difference — please consider getting behind and supporting our new Safer Women Health Initiative™.
 You can contact Kathleen Finlay directly.